fseiffarth/RuleGNN/Readme.md

    ```bash
    conda env create -f environment.yml
    ```
-3. To run the scripts with the correct paths please set your PYTHONPATH (working directory) to the root directory of the repository.
+3. **(for command line)** To run the scripts with the correct paths please set your PYTHONPATH (working directory) to the root directory of the repository.
    ```bash
    export PYTHONPATH=/path/to/RuleGNN
    ```
+    **(for IDE)** If you are working in an IDE, you can set the PYTHONPATH in the run configuration.
+E.g., in PyCharm, you have to change the working directory path to the root directory of the repository.

 ## Reproduce RuleGNN Experiments
 To reproduce the experiments of the paper, follow the steps below.
 All necessary code can be found in the [Reproduce_RuleGNN](Reproduce_RuleGNN) folder.